What your responsibilities are

 - changes to your name, pronouns or information about your gender

-- you have received compensation.
+- that you’ve received compensation.

 Learn how to tell us about a change of situation.